Does Homeowners Insurance Cover Tree Damage to Your Neighbor’s Property?

 • Storms or high winds: A healthy tree falls during severe weather

-• Lightning strikes: A tree hit by lightning falls and causes damage
+• Lightning strikes: This is when a tree is hit by lightning falls causing damage

 • Heavy snow or ice: Winter conditions cause a tree to collapse unexpectedly